Behavioral Voters in Synchronized Elections: Evidence from India

 102 Pages Posted: 22 Jul 2020 Last revised: 26 Jun 2023

-Voters in decentralized democracies make voting decisions in multiple elections across tiers, often on the same day.
-Theories of decentralization implicitly presume that they have sufficient cognitive capacity to acquire and process information to make decisions across elections.
-We estimate the importance of cognitive costs shaping voters’ decision-making processes, final decisions, and electoral outcomes across tiers.
-We show that simultaneous elections increase political parties’ salience among voters and increase straight-ticket voting with minimal effects on turnout, and no effect on candidate selection.
-Consequently, the likelihood of the same political party winning constituencies in both tiers increases by 21.6%.
-We show evidence in favor of voters’ cognitive constraints as a likely mechanism and find less support for choice fatigue or other conventional mechanisms.
-These findings suggest that in the presence of behavioral voters, a sequential election design can facilitate more informed decision-making and consequently shape the degree of effective decentralization.
+Voters in decentralized democracies vote in multiple elections across tiers, often on the same day.
+Rationality demands that voters follow separate decision-making processes across elections.
+Behavioral voters, however, may simplify decision-making using heuristics when faced with synchronized elections.
+We show that synchronized elections in India increase political parties’ salience among voters and increase straight-ticket voting with minimal effects on turnout, increasing the likelihood of the same political party winning across tiers.
+We provide suggestive evidence in favor of voters’ cognitive constraints as a likely mechanism and find less support for choice fatigue, coattail or other conventional mechanisms.
+A sequential election design in India can therefore facilitate more informed decision-making and potentially shape gains from decentralization.

 JEL Classification: D02, D72, D91, H77.

 Suggested Citation: Suggested Citation